The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 A low protein diet can provide several proven benefits for those with kidney disease.

 For many people with kidney disease, urea is a big issue.
-With a low protein diet, the amount of urea produced from protein metabolism is reduced.
-This can then lower blood urea nitrogen (BUN) levels to help keep kidneys safe.
+The amount of urea produced from protein metabolism is lower when eating less protein.

 Other benefits include;